4 Tips for Your Pharmacy School Interview

 You’ve done your research.
 You’ve picked your top schools and submitted your pharmacy school applications.
 Now you’re ready to face the next big step standing between you and your future as a pharmacist: the pharmacy school interview.

 Most schools begin interviewing candidates in late summer or early fall.
 Pharmacy school interviews are by invitation-only.
 If you’re selected to interview at a pharmacy school you’ve applied to, you’ll be contacted by the admissions office to schedule an interview.
+The best way of increasing your chances of getting into pharmacy school after your interview is by putting in the preparation work beforehand.

-How do you prepare for this critical component of the pharmacy school admission process?
+But, how do you prepare for this critical component of the pharmacy school admission process?
 The key to nailing your interview, virtually or in person, is to come armed with knowledge—about the school, your goals and why you want to be a pharmacist.

 It might be nerve wracking, but the interview is mainly a way for the interviewer to get to know you a little better and develop a better understanding of your choice to become a pharmacist.